-A business case is an argument, usually documented, that is intended to convince a decision maker to approve some kind of action.
-The document itself is sometimes referred to as a business case.
+A business case is a written or verbal value proposition that is intended to educate a decision maker and convince them to take some kind of action.
+When written, the document itself is sometimes referred to as a business case.

 At its simplest, a business case could be a spoken suggestion.
 Short-term actions leading to immediate, measurable and substantial benefits are generally the easiest to argue.
 For example, if a restaurant’s manager notices that the business doesn’t make enough money on Sunday evenings to cover operational costs, presenting that fact to the owner may be compelling enough to make the business case for closing the restaurant at 5 p.m. on Sundays.